What Is Hosted Telephony?

 Flexibility

-Hosted telephony systems are highly scalable and can easily adapt to the changing needs of an organisation needing to quickly add or remove phone lines, users and functionality as needed, making it an ideal solution for companies with fluctuating call volumes.
+Hosted telephony systems are highly flexible and can easily adapt to the changing needs of an organisation needing to quickly add or remove phone lines, users and functionality as needed, making it an ideal solution for companies with fluctuating call volumes.
+This also supports businesses transition through growth and scalability at a time and cost that suits your business.

 Mobility